Baby registry must-haves for the expectant parent

 We wish we’d included feeding items like bibs, bowls, spoons, and straw cups; teething supplies like bandana bibs, mesh feeders, teething rings, and a baby toothbrush.
 Toys for that older age range, like a small activity table, a convertible high chair, and interactive books are also great to have.
 Register for a convertible or 3-in-1 car seat too — with one caveat.
 If you want to use the seat for future kids, consider buying it later so you can maximize the time before the seat expiration date.

-While you probably already have some breastfeeding items on your registry, one thing you won’t need to register for is a breast pump.
+Be sure to add a breast pump from The Lactation Network’s trusted marketplace partners to your registry.
 You can actually order a pump through our trusted marketplace partners before your due date.
 If you have any other questions about what you’ll need for your feeding plans (or what a feeding plan even is), reach out to an International Board Certified Lactation Consultant (IBCLC).
 They can help you prepare for breastfeeding and new parenthood before you give birth.

 We’re here for you, every step of the way.
 We work with your insurance to provide in-home, in-office, or telehealth visits with an IBCLC.